 - Never cut your nails too short, and always cut them straight across.

 Always wear shoes or sandals in public showers, locker rooms, health spas, and gyms.
+This will help prevent fungal infection and other serious conditions as well.
 If possible, avoid swimming pools and swimming pool areas where others may be walking around barefoot.

 Talking to Your Doctor

 Here are some questions you may want to ask your doctor:

 - What type of fungus caused my yellow toenails?

 - How long should I wait before resuming my normal activities — for example, swimming, working out in gyms, or participating in team sports?

 - What additional symptoms should I watch for that may indicate treatment is not working?
 How long should I wait to contact you about this?

 - Can you examine my shoes and tell me if they are adequate for my activities? (bring in two or three pairs of commonly worn shoes if possible)

 - How can I prevent passing it on to family members whith whom I share a shower or tub with?